best places to live in Fort Myers Florida

 Babcock Ranch

 Solar-powered master-planned community north of Fort Myers.
-Technically Punta Gorda but most buyers cross-shop it with Fort Myers proper.
-Hurricane-resilient design and a strong long-term hold story.
+Hurricane-resilient design, held up well during Ian, and a strong long-term hold story.

 Verandah Newer Phases